 The art of fighting with the Qiāng (spear) 槍 provides the foundation of the art of Xingyiquan.
-It is one of the oldest and most commonly used weapons by Chinese soldiers, and is known as the “King of All Weapons.”
+It is one of the oldest and most powerful weapons used by Chinese soldiers, and is known as the “King of All Weapons.”

 Gùn ~ 棍

 The Gùn 棍 (staff) is a long pole weapon used in Chinese martial arts.
 It is known as the “Grandfather of all Weapons“.
 The traditional gun is typically about 6-8′ long, thicker at the base and thinner near the tip.
-Modern training staffs are often made from wax wood or rattan, both of which are flexible strong woods, but hardwood is always used for combat.
+Modern training staffs are often made from waxwood, but hardwood is always used for combat.

 武當派 (Pinyin: Wǔdāng Paì, Wade–Giles: Wu-tang P’ai) also known as Wudang quan (Wutang chuan; 武当拳; pinyin: Wǔdāng Quán; Wade–Giles: Wu-tang Ch’üan) or “Wudang fist” is one of two major groups of Chinese martial arts: Wudang (Wutang), named after the Wudang Mountains; and Shaolin, named after the Shaolin Monastery.